The change healthcare breach impacted security compliance

 The incident jeopardizes the very survival of countless healthcare providers nationwide due to delays in patient care and reimbursement.
 The hack generated massive economic and legal shockwaves across the U.S. healthcare industry, from major industry players to small town rural physician practices.

-If that wasn’t bad enough, fresh reports have surfaced that Change Healthcare is being extorted again by another ransomware group called RansomHub that claims to own sensitive data stolen in the breach.
+If that wasn’t bad enough, reports surfaced in April 2024 that Change Healthcare is being extorted again by another ransomware group called RansomHub that claims to own sensitive data stolen in the breach.

 How has this unprecedented cyber attack impacted security compliance?
 Let’s find out.